 Each classroom was measured and mapped out to determine how many students could safely be in the room with their instructor.
 It quickly became obvious that many classrooms would not be able to hold all of the enrolled students at the same time.
 The search was on to find spaces that weren’t typically used as a classroom that might be able to accommodate more students at a time.
 These were added to the rooms available to be scheduled.
 Even with those extra spaces, it was obvious that there was no way to schedule all of the on-campus classes.

 The next step in planning was to prioritize scheduling classes where a physical presence was most essential.
 All classes that could be scheduled in a classroom with the expectation of students attending all of their scheduled classes in that classroom until Thanksgiving break, show up on your schedule as TR with the building and room # listed.
-(These classes will be delivered remotely after Thanksgiving break.)

 After those were scheduled, the next step was to schedule as many other classes into classrooms as possible even if not all of the students could attend at the same time.
-Classrooms were outfitted with lecture-capture software so that a professor could deliver a lecture to the students in the room while simultaneously delivering the lecture to students at home on their computer.
+Classrooms were outfitted with lecture-capture software so that a professor could deliver a lecture to the students in the room while simultaneously delivering the lecture to students at home on their computers.
 These classes were converted to Hybrid, meaning that students would spend part of their class time in the classroom and part of it on a computer.

 V1, V2, and V3 classifications are for classes that were already created as online classes prior to COVID-19.